Data rules allow you to automatically modify your diagram based on data.

 Once you created the rule, go back to your diagram and select all the shapes on your diagram you want to apply the rule to.

-If you want it to apply to all shapes, you can select all using Ctrl+A. You can use Select All in the Home tab to quickly apply data rules to the entire diagram.
+If you want it to apply to all shapes, you can select all using Ctrl+A. You can also use Select All from the Select menu at the top of the SmartPanel to the left of your workspace.

 It looks like Washington state falls below our 70% threshold:

-If instead of fill color, I want to see an icon on my diagram, I can modify my rule to show an icon when the rule is met.
+If instead of fill color, you want to see an icon, you can modify the rule to show an icon when the rule is met.

 Modify a Data Rule